Brett Smiley (politician): Early life and career

-Smiley is from Illinois.
+Smiley grew up outside of Chicago, Illinois.
 He attended DePaul University, earning a bachelor's degree and a Master of Business Administration.
+In 2004, he was campaign manager for congressional candidate Melissa Bean, and ran her district office until late 2005.
 He moved to Rhode Island to work for Lieutenant Governor Charlie Fogarty's campaign in the 2006 Rhode Island gubernatorial election.
 After the election, Smiley worked for David Cicilline, the mayor of Providence, and opened a political consulting firm.
+He was also chair of the city's Water Supply Board.

 In December 2013, Smiley announced his candidacy for mayor of Providence in the 2014 election, seeking to succeed Angel Taveras, who did not run for reelection so that he could run for governor of Rhode Island.
 He dropped out of the mayoral race in August 2014 and endorsed Jorge Elorza, the eventual winner.
 Elorza named Smiley the city's chief operating officer after the election.
 In September 2016, he became the chief of staff to Governor Gina Raimondo.
 In December 2019, Raimondo named Smiley as the new head of the Rhode Island Department of Administration.
 He resigned in February 2021.